ChristopherJHart/ChristopherJHart.github.io/_posts/2018-4-10-CCNP-Route-Lab-EIGRP-DMVPN-PBR-PAT.md

 ---
 layout: post
-title: CCNP ROUTE Lab: EIGRP, DMVPN, PBR, and PAT
+title: CCNP ROUTE Lab - EIGRP, DMVPN, PBR, and PAT
 ---

 During my CCNP Route studies, I created a lab involving the configuration and manipulation of EIGRP, DMVPN, PBR, and PAT.
 The topology and instructions are as follows: